slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ---
 ## On authenticity

+> *'Always be a first rate version of yourself and not a second rate version of someone else.' -- Judy Garland*

 > *'To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.' -- Ralph Waldo Emerson*

-Live in accordance with your nature.
-If you try to be something you're not, you end up being nothing.
 Authenticity isn’t the presence of something, but the absence of everything that isn’t authentic.
 If you’re trying to be authentic, you’re not being authentic.
 What you can do, however, is stop being inauthentic.
 It’s not that we’re learning how to be authentic, but that we’re un-learning inauthenticity.

 The best value you can add is by being more of yourself not by changing.
-Keep it real, don't show yourself too perfect.
+If you try to be something you're not, you end up being nothing.
+Don’t try to be perfect.
 People know when they’re talking to the real thing.
 Focus on vulnerability, not perfection.
 The world responds to vulnerability, not meticulously stuff that require an eternity to complete.
-Be raw, be real, tell people what is really going on.
-The more vulnerable you are, the more people will be able to relate with you and the more of an impact you will be able to have.
-Don’t try to be perfect.
+The more vulnerable you are, the more people will be able to relate with you.
 Just be real and the results will come.

 > *'If something is holding you back, recognize it and fix it, but you don’t have to be great at everything.
 Find your context.
 You don't need to suceed in every context.
 You’re not going to succeed at stuff you don’t want to do.'*

 > *'You become what you think about all day long.' -- Ralph Waldo Emerson*

-> *'Always be a first rate version of yourself and not a second rate version of someone else.' -- Judy Garland*

 <!--
 - its not to became something.
 It's to unbecome everything that is not you.